 - Click the Dataset options button and choose View Data Table.

-This CSV file contains 1,308 records involving Part D drug prescriptions from the Seattle-based doctor.
+This Excel file contains 1,308 records involving Part D drug prescriptions from the Seattle-based doctor.
 It provides a more detailed view of the table you added to your workbook.
 From the table, you can learn the following information:

 - A total of 1,308 prescriptions from one doctor is not unusual, as doctor's offices often schedule several patients for the same hour.